cakephp/docs/en/views/helpers/form.rst

     :php:class:`Cake\\Controller\\Component\\SecurityComponent` in your
     application you should always end your forms with ``end()``.

-Creating Standalone Buttons and POST links
+Creating Standalone Buttons and POST Links
 ==========================================

 Creating POST Buttons